Seahawks’ Tyler Lockett expects to play against Rams

 Carroll says Hamlin recovery a relief

-Like every NFL team, the Seahawks this week watched closely the news on Buffalo safety Damar Hamlin, who suffered cardiac arrest in a game at Cincinnati on Monday night and was resuscitated on the field.
+Like every NFL team, the Seahawks this week watched closely the news on Buffalo safety Damar Hamlin, who suffered cardiac arrest in a game at Cincinnati on Monday and was resuscitated on the field.

-Hamlin has made significant recovery, and on Friday he reportedly had a breathing tube removed and was able to speak briefly with his teammates via FaceTime.
+Hamlin has made significant recovery, and on Friday he reportedly had a breathing tube removed and was able to speak briefly with teammates via FaceTime.

 “Everybody’s carrying the burden of it, and you can see them feel relieved that, OK, it wasn’t as dire as it seemed and he had a chance to bounce back,” Carroll said.